 What do you do if you live at a latitude that results in very cold temperatures for half the year?
 Or, if you live in an area constantly covered by clouds?

 You’re going to need to use technology to increase your red light exposure.
 In the morning, expose your body to an ultraviolet sun lamp.
 I recommend spending 10-15 minutes each morning during the winter months in front of it.
 While working in your office, invest in some red LEDs.
-These will ensure your mitochondria get exposed to the red wavelength during the day.
+This exposes your mitochondria to the red wavelength during the day.
 This simple act will improve your mitochondrial function and in turn increase your energy levels.

-While the type of light is indeed very important, the time in which your body gets exposed to light is equally important.
+While the type of light is indeed very important, the time of day that you expose your body to light is just as crucial.

 AM light and PM light